 Retail wagering is already live in Illinois.
 Rivers Casino accepted the first legal bet in the state in March 2020, and it is expected that brick-and-mortar casinos will continue to appear throughout the state.
 Numerous properties have obtained temporary permits, which allows them to begin retail betting.
-However, online sports betting and betting apps are still a long way from being introduced to the Illinois gambling market.
-There has been no timeline given for when mobile betting can launch in the state.
+Online sports betting and betting apps were still a long way from being introduced to the Illinois gambling market, but this has been scrapped due to the ongoing pandemic.

-In other related Illinois sports betting news, operators such as DraftKings and FanDuel, who rely heavily on mobile sports betting, now have to hope customers would be willing to travel sign up for an account.
-DraftKings has struck an agreement with Casino Queen in East St. Louis, but the company will require bettors to travel from Chicago, which is a considerable journey, to sign up for an account.
-For the moment, the only location that operates retail and mobile wagering is the casino in Des Plaines.
+In other related Illinois sports betting news, operators such as DraftKings and FanDuel, who rely heavily on mobile sports betting apps, now have to hope customers would be willing to travel sign up for an account.
+DraftKings has struck an agreement with Casino Queen in East St. Louis.
+New bettors were required to travel from Chicago, which is a considerable journey, to sign up for an account, but this has now been scrapped.
 There are offshore sites such as Bovada, but these are not safe, and your personal information is not protected.

 Following the outbreak of COVID-19, casinos in Illinois have started to re-open.
 The Illinois Gaming Board has given the go-ahead as long as each property maintains strict social distancing measures, including the casino operating at a limited capacity.